Are you looking for the best Montreal winter activities? Then here’s everything you need to know about visiting Mount Royal Park in winter!

 I’d say snow tubing is one of the best winter activities for kids and for those who don’t ski as it doesn’t involve any skill.
 All you do is sit down and enjoy the ride.
 And what a ride it is!

-You can go snow tubing just on the other side of Beaver Lake in Mount Royal Park.
+You can go snow tubing just on the other side of Beaver Lake in Mont Royal Park.

 The tubes themselves cost $9 per person and only $5 for kids under 11.
 Also, you can use them for the whole day if you want, though I’d recommend an hour to two hours for this activity.

-The snow tubing season runs from mid-December to the beginning of March.
+The snow tubing Mont Royal season runs from mid-December to the beginning of March.
 The slopes are open from 10am-4pm Monday to Friday and 10am-6pm Saturday & Sunday.

 I genuinely think snow tubing is one of the most fun winter activities in Montreal so make sure you add this to your list of things to do in the city!

 The next adventure activity in Mount Royal Park is snow shoeing.

 To me this seems like such a Canadian activity.
 Just strap some crampons over your shoes and head out into the woods for a few hours.
 I can barely face going to the shops when it’s cold but Canadians will very happily hike in -15 just to be in outdoors.

 At Beaver Lake Pavilion (Pavillon du Lac-aux-Castors) you can also hire snow shoes for the day.
 These cost $15 for three hours.